Diamor - Moat

 Killeen - Killeen Castle

-The former Earl of Fingall has been observed a few times around the castle, always dressed in a blue coat and powered wig.
+The former Earl of Fingall has been observed a few times around the castle, always dressed in a blue coat and powdered wig.
 The library is also haunted by strange noises and moving furniture and fittings.

 Lough Sheelin - Under the water